winglang/gtm/docs/use-cases/bots.md

 });
 ```

-The behavior should be pretty self explanatory: when our bot is @mentioned in a Slack channel, we send a request to OpenAI to generate the image and we post back the result in a thread.
+The behavior should be pretty self explanatory: when our bot is @mentioned in a Slack channel, we send a response message back to slack thread.

 Cool, ha?

 ## Configure your Slack application

-Head over to the Slack API Dashboard and create a new Slack app for our bot.
+Head over to the [Slack Apps Dashboard](https://api.slack.com/apps) and create a new Slack app for our bot.

 Then within the `OAuth & Permissions` section, add the following scopes to your bot token:
 - `app_mentions:read`